codebuddies/documentation/welcome/getting_started.md

   Note: You can type `git remote -v` to check which repositories your `origin` and `upstream` are pointing to.

-6. Type `meteor npm install` to install the initial meteor packages (you have to do this once!).
+6. Type `meteor npm install` to install the initial meteor packages (you have to do this now, not later when you start up the app!).

+You might get errors telling you to run --save to install other packages; please run them:

+meteor npm install --save babel-runtime meteor npm install --save faker twitter mailchimp-api body-parser md5 meteor npm install --save jquery lodash uhr quill-render html-to-text meteor npm install --save bcrypt meteor npm install